SirLich/godot-create-actor/readme.md

 The "actor" flow defined in this plugin just automates the standard practice of creating a folder, scene, and GDScript file, all with a shared name.

 You can use it for creating actors, components, levels, etc. Really anything that matches this format.

+# Version History

+## 1.1.0

+- Added option to create `C#` scripts as well as GDScript files
+- Added option to change the location of the created actor.
+- Added ClassName automatically to GDScript template

+## 1.0.0

+Initial release of the plugin, offering basic 'Create Actor' support.